Bryan-Legend/asteria/README.md

 I know I said "uh" way too much in the video.
 I've not done a lot of videos and I'll slow it down a bit next time.

+## Support

+Use our development forum for any questions or problems that come up: http://forum.playasteria.com/category/development